jirispilka/CTGViewer/doc/usermanual.rst

 User Manual
 ===========

-We believe that use of the CTGViewerLite is simple and intuitive.
+We believe that use of the CTGViewer is simple and intuitive.
 Below we provide only a specific usage.

 Annotator
 ---------